-The soil erosion and sedimentation control plan required by this section shall contain architectural and engineering drawings, maps, assumptions, calculations, and narrative statements appropriately sealed by the responsible designer as needed to adequately describe the proposed development of the tract and the measures planned to comply with the requirements of this article.
+The soil erosion and sedimentation control plan required by this section shall contain architectural or engineering drawings, maps, assumptions, calculations, and narrative statements appropriately sealed by the responsible designer as needed to adequately describe the proposed development of the tract and the measures planned to comply with the requirements of this article.
 Soil erosion and sedimentation control plan content may vary to meet the needs of specific site requirements.
-Detailed mandatory guidelines for plan preparation shall be drafted by the Water Resources Department of the town and may be obtained from the town on request.
+Detailed mandatory guidelines for plan preparation shall be drafted by the Water Resources Department of the Town and may be obtained from the Town on request.

-The town may disapprove a plan or draft plans if implementation of the plan would result in a violation of the rules adopted by the environmental management commission to protect riparian buffers along surface waters.
-The town may disapprove or revoke a soil erosion and sedimentation control plan upon a finding that an applicant, or a parent, subsidiary, or other affiliate of the applicant:
+The Town may disapprove a plan or disapprove a transfer of a plan if implementation of the plan would result in a violation of the rules adopted by the environmental management commission to protect riparian buffers along surface waters.
+The Town may disapprove or revoke a soil erosion and sedimentation control plan upon a finding that an applicant, or a parent, subsidiary, or other affiliate of the applicant:

 Is conducting or has conducted land-disturbing activity without an approved soil erosion and sedimentation control plan, or has received notice of violation of a plan previously approved by the commission or a local government pursuant to the Act and has not complied with the notice within the time specified in the notice;